 “Yes” to checklist item 3a., item 3d. and item 3i.

 If the answer to checklist item 3a. is “Yes,” and the department uses contractors to fulfill requirements of checklist item 3d., then a “Yes” response is required for item 3o., item 3p., item 3q. and item 3r.

+[Ms. O’Connell said that because the checklist for requirement 3 has been modified to create one question about staff examiners and a separate question about contract examiners, the second bullet point in the sixth paragraph of the guidelines needs to be revised to account for the new structure and for the new lettering of all of the other questions that follow the current question 3e.
+She said the original intent of these bullet points, when 3d addressed both staff and contract examiners, was to say if a jurisdiction uses contract examiners for exams and continuums, additional criteria surrounding contractor hiring practices and oversight must be met in order to pass.
+She said the second bullet point no longer tracks in this manner due to the changes to lettering.]

 All remaining Requirement 3 checklist items should be collected and evaluated from year-to-year to evaluate the jurisdiction’s abilities.